 - Trim carpentry – I could learn the skills, but it takes a lot of hours to get all the trim installed in a house; I would also need a helper to do this.

-So based on all of my restrictions; the tile work and cabinet installer seem plausible.
-So I’ll put these two items on my short list.
+Based on all of my restrictions; the tile work and cabinet installer seem plausible.
+I’ll put these two items on my short list.

 Ok, one of my goals is to make $70 to $80 an hour from my small business.
 If I mow grass or do light landscaping work, I don’t see how I can compete against all those guys that do this on the side.
 Competition is keeping the price low for services.

 Arborist type work is a little different.
 Climbing trees and trimming them, or dealing with storm damage stuff is very physical and it is infrequent.
 After a storm there might be several days of hard work involved and then it slows to zero again.
 In addition, the risk associated with climbing trees isn’t worth it for my family.
 So for this, I’ll pass.